 The goal of stormwater management is to reduce and treat runoff.
 It can be achieved through the permitting process at the federal and state levels, municipal regulations and policies, and local initiatives lead by municipalities, watershed organizations, and other community groups.
 Sudbury implements stormwater management through public education, infrastructure projects, and regulations that require development to reduce runoff volumes and pollutants during and after construction.
-The Sudbury Stormwater Management Program Plan details best management practices the Town will implement to meet water quality goals.
+Through its permit from the US Environmental Protection Agency's National Pollutant Discharge Elimination System (NPDES) Program, the Sudbury Stormwater Management Program Plan details best management practices the Town will implement to meet water quality goals.